iamcybher808/iamcybher808/README.md

 # Hello, my name is Courtney.
 <a href="https://www.linkedin.com/in/courtney-wright03/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 Currently, I am a Security Analyst that focuses on spotting various attacks.
-I am interested in Phishing, Threat Hunting, and Detection Engineering.
+I'm interested in Phishing, Threat Hunting, and Detection Engineering.

 ## Objective
 I am career changer, I used to focus on health and the human body.
 Now, I am passionate about computers and helping companies maintain a healthy state.
-I am eager to transition in this field and continue to my findings to the Cyber community.
+I am eager to transition in this field and continue to contrubute my findings for evil to the Cyber community.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]